 ABS-CBN Corporation is a media and entertainment organization based in the Philippines and founded in 1946.
 It is the Philippines’ leading information and entertainment multimedia conglomerate.
-According to their about page the company is primarily involved in television, radio broadcasting and web publishing.
+According to their about page, the company is primarily involved in television, radio broadcasting, and web publishing.
 Eugenio Lopez III is the chairman of ABS-CBN Corporation.

-Regarding the political stance of ABS-CBN, according to a Manila Times article, President Rodrigo Duterte threatened to block the ABS-CBN franchise renewal as he claimed the network did not show his political ads during the 2016 campaign, although his campaign team had paid for the air time.
+Regarding the political stance of ABS-CBN, according to a Manila Times article, President Rodrigo Duterte threatened to block the ABS-CBN franchise renewal as he claimed the network did not show his political ads during the 2016 campaign.
+However, his campaign team had paid for the air time.

 In review, on national news ABS-CBN utilizes neutral or minimally biased language both on headlines and articles; however, they tend to use large quotes instead of linking the source.
 International news coverage is syndicated directly from AFP and Reuters, which we rate as least biased.

 - None to date